-Graduate Student Virtual Travel Awards
+Graduate Student Travel Awards

 Applications for travel awards will be evaluated based on the following priorities:

+- Not awarded – Students wishing only to attend a conference are not eligible for a travel award.
+Funds for travel that does not advance the student’s graduate education will not be considered.
+Travel for study abroad programs is not eligible for this award.
 Preference will be given to travel that significantly benefits your graduate education.
 Please note that the description of how the travel will benefit your graduate education that you submit in your application will be used to assess the merit of your proposal.

 Rules, Requirements, and Restrictions